 For many of us, the increased levels of stress and uncertainty that we have faced have made it more difficult to stick to our usual routines and habits.

-If anything, this past year has shown us that we should never take our health for granted.
+IIf anything, the past two years have shown us that we should never take our health for granted.
 With a new year often comes a fresh perspective, personal reflection and many of us considering what new changes we can implement to make ourselves feel better, both mentally and physically.

 You’ve probably heard this repeatedly but it’s for a good reason!
 When it comes to your diet, incorporating plenty of fruits and vegetables is by far the most important thing that you can do for your health.

 However, many of us feel that sticking to five portions of fruits and vegetables per day is a lot, but it really isn’t as hard as it sounds!
-If you want to take steps towards improving your health, you can switch it up and choose to have fresh, canned, dried, frozen or even juiced fruit and veg portions.
+If you want to take steps towards improving your health, you can switch it up and choose to have fresh, canned, dried, frozen or even juiced fruit and veg portions which all count towards your 5-a-day.

 Here are a few examples of what a portion is considered: